 Are you looking for technical documentation, are you interested to learn more about the measuring principles of Bronkhorst products, or you do want to get in contact with a Bronkhorst Service Engineer?
 This section will guide you to the relevant service & support topics.

 Bronkhorst High-Tech BV the leaders in Mass Flow Meter / Mass Flow Controller technology for gases and liquids, Pressure Controllers and Evaporation Systems.

-The patented laminar flow element (flow splitter) of Bronkhorst consists of a stack of stainless steel discs with high-precision etched flow channels, having similar characteristics as the flow sensor.
+The laminar flow element (or flow splitter) consists of a stack of stainless-steel discs with high-precision etched flow channels, having similar characteristics as the flow sensor.
 For higher flow rates, the discs are equipped with an additional section to filter out turbulence effects.
-The perfect flow division of Bronkhorst flow splitters ensures stable and calculable flow proportioning, even under varying process conditions.
+Using this element ensures stable and reliable flow proportioning, even under varying process conditions.

-As a variant of the bypass principle described above, Bronkhorst designed a special construction for low pressure drop applications - the LOW-dP-FLOW series - the sensor only requires approx. 0,25...2,5 mbar.
-Furthermore, the larger flow channels minimize the riscs of clogging and facilitate cleaning and purging.
-Therefore this construction should be preferred for corrosive gas applications.
+As a variant of the bypass principle described above, Bronkhorst designed a special configuration for low pressure-drop applications - the LOW-dP-FLOW series.
+The sensor only requires approx. 0.25 to 2.5 mbars.
+Furthermore, the larger flow channels minimise the risks of clogging and facilitate cleaning and purging.
+Therefore, this configuration is preferred for corrosive gas applications.